 A Significant Milestone For Motivated Students

-The Associate Degree in arts and science provides students with a broad-based academic study which fulfills many general education requirements and Boise State Disciplinary Lens courses.
-This is a significant milestone for high school students and should be reserved for especially motivated students looking to invest time and commitment to obtain an associate degree while still in high school.
+Boise State’s associate degree in arts or science provides students with a broad-based academic study which fulfills many general education requirements or Boise State Foundations (F) courses.
+This is a significant milestone for high school students and should be reserved for motivated students looking to invest time and commitment to obtain an associate degree while still in high school.

-If you want to earn an Associate Degree and plan to eventually earn a Bachelor’s Degree, it is crucial to understand how your intended college will accept your earned credits.
-To help guide students through these many options, participants are supported by a Concurrent Enrollment advisor through their time pursuing the AA/AS option.
+If you would like to earn an associate degree and plan to eventually earn a bachelor’s degree, it is crucial to understand how your intended college will accept your earned credits.
+To help guide students through these considerations, participants are supported by a Concurrent Enrollment advisor throughout their time pursuing the Associate Degree option.

 Who can Participate in the Associate Degree Option?

 To participate in Boise State’s Concurrent Enrollment Associate degree option, you must meet the following criteria: